Friedrich Leopold zu Stolberg-Stolberg: Life

-Friedrich Leopold then became Danish envoy to the Court of Prussia, and contracted a second marriage with the Countess Sophie von Redern in 1789.
+Friedrich Leopold then became Danish envoy to the Court of Prussia, and married Countess Sophie Charlotte Eleonore von Redern (1765–1842) in 1789.
 After their wedding he and his wife took a grand tour through Germany, Switzerland, and Italy; he documented this trip in a series of letters, Travels through Germany, Switzerland, Italy and Sicily.

 This tour was of great importance for his religious development, as he then made the acquaintance of the devout Catholic Freiherr von Droste-Vischering, as well as of Droste-Vischering's resident tutor, the distinguished theologian Katerkamp.
 In 1791 he was appointed president of the Lübeck episcopal court at Eutin.
 In June, 1800, he joined the Catholic Church in the private chapel of the Princess Gallitzin at Osnabrück, and on 22 August he resigned his various positions, retiring to Münster in Westphalia.
 He was active in a group of Westphalian Catholics working to develop Romanticism.

 By his second marriage Stolberg had a large family, of which all, with the exception of the oldest daughter, followed their father's example and joined the Catholic Church in 1801.
-The oldest daughter, Agnes, was betrothed to the Lutheran Count Ferdinand of Stolberg-Wernigerode.
-Four sons and two sons-in-law took part in the campaign against France in 1814; one of these sons was killed at the Battle of Ligny (1815).
+His eldest daughter, Marie Agnes, was betrothed to the Lutheran Count Ferdinand of Stolberg-Wernigerode, son of Christian Frederick of Stolberg-Wernigerode.
+Four of his sons and two of his sons-in-law took part in the campaign against France in 1814; one of which was killed at the Battle of Ligny in 1815.
 For his conversion to Catholicism, Friedrich Leopold was severely attacked by his former friend Voss (Wie ward Fritz Stolberg zum Unfreien?, 1819).
 After living for a while (from 1812) in the neighbourhood of Bielefeld, he removed to his estate of Schloss Sondermühlen (now part of Melle) near Osnabrück, where he remained until his death in 1819.

+Authorship

+In his student days, Stolberg was a member of the Göttinger Hainbund within the Sturm und Drang movement.
+His poetry was said to have a "pastoral, idyllic quality that ties his work to the Romantics."